klucyszy/freethings/docs/daily.md

 - User can specify item details (photo, description, title, category) of the item.
 - User can specify quantity, if offer is about more than one same item.
 - User can specify type of the offer - which will trigger the way, the claims will be considered.
-- User can mark offer as published - after this action, the item advertisement/auction will be created.
+- User can mark offer as published - after this action, the item auction will be created.
-- Interesants can claims item(s) from advertisement/auction.
+- Interesants can claims item(s) from auction.
 - Even if all items are already reserved, interesants can still claim item(s).
 - Item is reserved until the interesant will receive them.
-After receiving the item, reservation is ended, available quantity on the advertisement is updated.
+After receiving the item, reservation is ended, available quantity on the auction§ is updated.
 Quantity is also updated in the offer.
 - User can modify the offer quantity.
     - If any reservations are made, they will be cancelled accordingly.
 - User can cancel the offer.